RememberShephard/Opposing-Force-AMXX-Plugins/README.md

 # Opposing Force Weapon Framework
 // op4_weapon_framework.amxx

-Bind "wp_spawn" to start the plugin, or tpye it in console.
+Bind "wp_spawn" to start the plugin, or type it in console.
 This will save map.ini files in a folder called "weapon_factory" that can be found in your amxx configs folder.

 # Opposing Force Rune Mod
 // op4_rune_list.amxx
 // op4_runes.amxx

 Requires both of these plugins to work.
-Bind "rune_spawn_132" to start the plugin, or tpye it in console.
+Bind "rune_spawn_132" to start the plugin, or type it in console.
 This will save rune.ini files in a folder called "op4_runes" that can be found in your amxx configs folder.
 This plugin does not work on all maps for some unknown reason.

 # Opposing Force CTF Jump Fix
 // op4ctf_jumpfix.amxx